 II.
 Background and Justification

-Spotted fever rickettsioses (SFR) are a group of diseases caused by closely related bacteria in the spotted fever group Rickettsia (SFGR).
+SFR are a group of diseases caused by closely related SFGR.
 These pathogens cause acute febrile illnesses, with headache, malaise, thrombocytopenia, rash, and occasionally eschars (dark necrotic scab at the site of tick or mite bite).
-Rocky Mountain spotted fever (RMSF), caused by Rickettsia rickettsii is well-recognized as the most severe rickettsial illness (Biggs et al., 2016; Drexler et al., 2016; Raoult & Paddock, 2005).
+RMSF, caused by R. rickettsii is well recognized as the most severe rickettsial illness (Biggs et al., 2016; Drexler et al., 2016; Raoult & Paddock, 2005).

 RMSF has been nationally notifiable since the 1920s.
 In 2010, RMSF became reportable under the category of SFR, which captures cases of RMSF, Rickettsia parkeri rickettsiosis, Pacific Coast tick fever, and others.
 In the early stages of disease, it can be difficult to clinically distinguish between RMSF and other SFR (Delisle et al., 2016).
 Commercially available serologic tests are unable to differentiate between these SFGR species (Gage & Jerrells, 1992).
 There is increasing suspicion that less-pathogenic SFGR may be responsible for many of the SFR cases, including diseases associated with R. parkeri, R. amblyommatis, R. montanensis, R. massiliae R. rhipacephali, and Rickettsia species 364D (Dahlgren, Paddock, Springer, Eisen, & Behravesh, 2016; Paddock, 2005; Sonenshine, 2018) .